Nick-Chapman/blog/posts/beyond-x86.md

 Obviously it's going to be slow to run on a 40 year old machine.
 But the problem is more specific than that...

-A Quarter Forth system is composed of a host specific kernel (say _x86_ or _6502_) and a codebase, made up of Quarter code and Forth code.
+A native Quarter Forth system is composed of a host specific kernel (_x86_ or _6502_) and a codebase, made up of Quarter code and Forth code.
 The kernel contains about 60 primitives, directly coded in the host Asm.
 The remainder of the system (the majority) is compiled at startup, before the operator gets to type even a single character at the system prompt.

 Each system will enable access to the Forth source code in a host specific way.
-For both the x86 and 6502/BBC implementations, the source code is embedded in the kernel binary image.
+For both the x86 and 6502 implementations, the source code is embedded in the kernel binary image.
 When the system starts, the source code is read using the `key` primitive, character by character until it runs out, whereupon `key` switches to reading from the operator's keyboard.
 In a very real sense it is as if the source code was directly typed into the system, automatically, on startup.

 This is all well and good for the x86 implementation.